Zhaoyu-W/Pygossip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Pygossip is a `pull` model gossip protocol.
-This protocol will periodically select a random live member from its knowledge, and try to set up a TCP/IP connection to the selected node to attempt a gossip.
+This protocol periodically selects a random live member from its knowledge, and try to set up a TCP/IP connection to the selected node to attempt a gossip.

 Pygossip key features:
-* Maintained the live member table
+* Maintained the connected member table
 * Maintained blacklist blocking failure nodes
-* Gossip to a random member selected from table every 3 seconds
+* Supported adversarial gossiping feature
-* Supported adversarial gossiping
+* Gossip to a random selected member every 3 seconds

 <p align="right">(<a href="#readme-top">back to top</a>)</p>